-Graduate students are awarded based on part-time enrollment (4-8 hours in Fall/Spring, 3 -5 hours in Summer).
-If you are enrolled in full-time graduate hours (9 hours or more/ 5000 or higher level courses), please complete an Enrollment Change Form and submit to Enrollment Services to have your financial aid eligibility reevaluated.
+Graduate students are awarded based on part-time enrollment (4-8 hours in fall/spring, 3-5 hours in summer).
+If you are enrolled in full-time graduate hours (9 hours or more/ 5000 or higher level courses), please complete and submit an Enrollment Change Form to Enrollment Services to be reevaluated for additional Direct Stafford loan eligibility.

 Graduate Students Enrolled in Undergraduate Courses

-Example 1: If enrolled in 6 hours of graduate courses and 3 hours of undergraduate course which is a total of 9, you will only be awarded based on the graduate hours enrolled, so in this scenario, you would be considered enrolled as a part-time graduate student.
+Example 1: If enrolled in 6 hours of graduate courses and 3 hours of undergraduate course which is a total of 9 hours, you will only be awarded based on the graduate hours enrolled.
+Therefore in this scenario, you would be considered enrolled as a part-time graduate student.

-Example 2: If enrolled in 3 hours of graduate courses and 3 hours of undergraduate course which is a total of 6, you will not be eligible for financial aid because you are not enrolled in at least 4 hours of graduate level courses.
-Even if you received an award letter, keep in mind we are awarding you at the time assuming you will be enrolled in at least the minimum graduate hours.
+Example 2: If enrolled in 3 hours of graduate courses and 3 hours of undergraduate course which is a total of 6 hours, you will not be eligible for financial aid because you are not enrolled in at least 4 hours of graduate level courses (5000 or higher level courses).
+Even if you received a financial aid award letter, keep in mind we are awarding you at the time assuming you will be enrolled in at least the minimum graduate hours.

-- Any graduate or undergraduate courses dropped before census date which decrease enrollment hours to less than 4 credits for fall or spring (3 credits for summer) will require the Financial Aid office to place the student in a less- than- half-time budget for that semester, often resulting in decreased aid eligibility.
+Any graduate or undergraduate courses dropped before census date which decreases enrollment hours to less than 4 credits for fall or spring (3 credits for summer) will require the Financial Aid office to place the student in a less-than-half-time budget for that semester, often resulting in decreased aid eligibility.

 Special Graduate Student Status

-Students taking classes as prerequisites for enrollment in graduate school, who have been approved by the Graduate Admissions Office as a Special Graduate student (not fully admitted to the program), will only receive financial aid as a Special Graduate for one academic year and need to provide documentation from the Graduate School to our office.
-Special Graduate students cannot receive graduate level grants but can receive Federal Stafford loans at the senior undergraduate limits.
-Undergraduate aggregate limits for Stafford loans apply in this situation.
+Students taking classes as prerequisites for enrollment in graduate school, who have been approved by the Graduate Admissions Office as a Special Graduate student (not fully admitted to the program), may only receive financial aid as a Special Graduate for one academic year.
+The Special Graduate student will need to provide documentation from the Graduate School to our office indicating their status.
+Special Graduate students cannot receive graduate level grants, but can receive a Federal Direct Stafford Unsubsidized loan at the senior undergraduate level.
+Undergraduate aggregate limits for Direct Stafford loans apply in this situation.

 Aid and Certificate Programs